GW-HIVE/time-off-requests/README.md

 # time-off-requests
-Repository for time-off requests approvals
+Repository for time-off requests and approvals